 1. Administration - We wanted programmatic control of the cluster, and the functionality we got through Ray CLI was not enough.

 2. Performance - We wanted to hotstart our clusters more quickly, without waiting for the all nodes to go through the setup steps.
 While we could work around this by keeping EC2 instances in a stopped state, this solution was neither cost-effective nor robust.

 Going with Anyscale helped address both these requirements.
 The Anyscale SDK allowed us to programmatically control the cluster, making it very easy to set up clusters, check their status, execute things on them, shut them down, and more.
 As a bonus, Anyscale abstracts away containerization and image management for us.

 One use case for the Anyscale SDK is to address a limitation in our Bitbucket CI pipelines: they do not provision machines with GPUs.
-As a result, we were unable to test our training and inference pipelines on Bitbucket CI machines.
+As a result, we were unable to test our inference and training pipelines on Bitbucket CI machines.
 To mitigate this issue, we used to do manual testing whenever we had to merge a new pull request into the master branch, which was tedious.

 Our goal was to be able to setup machines with GPUs, run these pipeline tests, and do other neural-network specific tests.
 To do this, we utilize Anyscale.
 The image below shows what it looks like when we push to Bitbucket.

-Our pipelines get activated and the Anyscale SDK creates an appconfig and compiles a build.
+Our ML pipelines get activated and the Anyscale SDK creates an appconfig and compiles a build.
 If it passes, then we use Anyscale to start a session with GPUs on them and run our tests to see if they pass.
 These results get propagated back to Bitbucket's CI.
 The image below shows Bitbucket when tests are passing.